LarsArtmann/template-arch-lint/README.md

 # Copy configurations to your project
 cp .go-arch-lint.yml /path/to/your/project/
 cp .golangci.yml /path/to/your/project/
-cp Makefile /path/to/your/project/
+cp justfile /path/to/your/project/

 # Run on your codebase
 cd /path/to/your/project
-make lint
+just lint
 ```

 ### 3. **Immediate Results**